milonkoch/kochmega/README.md

-# kochmega
+# Kochmega
-a powerfull megazine
+A powerfull megazine